Banjo turned 3 recently, and I’m a pet mom who likes to indulge in a little pet-friendly celebration.

 Of course, details like this are really only appreciated by my pup’s humans, but savoring the cookies and drooling for more was definitely Banjo’s job.

-She didn’t hesitate to gobble up that first treat, and I learned that Banjo is a fan of parsley (as long as it’s mixed with peanut butter and banana).
+She didn’t hesitate to gobble up that first treat, and I learned that Banjo is a fan of parsley (as long as it’s mixed with nut butter and banana).

 Adapted from Whole Foods Market.